Dawkins’ embellished account

 Very true, though on the same page, in the note referenced on this page (page 59 of the 30th Anniversary edition), Dawkins almost falls into his own trap, saving himself with one little sentence.

-The text of the note to the main text is so incredibly incorrect that it is quite funny, given he does this on the very same page as his scolding on Hoyle.
+The note’s text to the main text is so incredibly incorrect that it is quite funny, given he does this on the same page as his scolding on Hoyle.

-In the note Dawkins for some reason wants to explain a theory of consciousness by Daniel Dennett.
-Dennett himself has tried to explain his ideas in several books.
-For reasons that remain unclear Dawkins wants to summarize Dennett’s work in this 2 page note.
+In the note, Dawkins wants to explain Daniel Dennett‘s theory of consciousness.
+Although Dennett has tried to explain his ideas in several books, Dawkins wants to summarize Dennett’s work in this two-page note for unclear reasons.

-Dawkins takes two technical ideas from the world of computers to illustrate his ideas: the concept of a virtual machine, and the ‘the distinction between serial and parallel processors’.
-Dawkins starts out with a completely incorrect explanation of what a virtual machine is.
-As an example of a virtual machine he mentions the Macintosh User Interface.
+Dawkins takes two technical ideas from the world of computers to illustrate his ideas: the concept of a virtual machine and the ‘the distinction between serial and parallel processors’.
+Dawkins starts out by explaining completely incorrectly what a virtual machine is.
+He mentions the Macintosh User Interface as an example of a virtual machine.
 The Mac is a great machine, but the Macintosh User Interface has very little to do with a virtual machine, and the connection with consciousness remains very unclear.
-For a correct description of virtual machines, Dawkins could have simply relied on the Wikipedia article on virtual machines.
+Dawkins could have simply relied on the Wikipedia article for a correct description of virtual machines.

 The story derails entirely when Dawkins turns to his description of ‘serial and parallel processors’.
-The piece is so totally incorrect that it does not make sense to highlight the individual errors here.
-Since Dawkins fails to see the distinction between processors and processes, he starts off wrong and makes things worse every sentence.
-And it’s not like this was rockets science at the time of writing.
-Parallel processing is known and applied in computing since our own Edsger Dijkstra and others invented concepts like the semaphore and the indivisible instruction.
+The piece is so incorrect that highlighting the individual errors here does not make sense.
+Since Dawkins fails to see the distinction between processors and processes, he starts wrong and worsens things in every sentence.
+And it’s not like this was rocket science at the time of writing.
+Parallel processing has been known and applied in computing since our own Edsger Dijkstra and others invented concepts like the semaphore and the indivisible instruction.

 More linkages to Dennett’s work and that of his friend Douglas Hofstadter on page 59, where Dawkins discusses self-awareness and rejects ideas of self-awareness because